SebPorras/SCHEMA/README.md

 1. Generate a contact map for the proteins to be used in recombination (parental proteins).

-2. Find crossover points predicted to optimise folded and diverse proteins with the RASPP algorithm.
+2. Find optimal crossover points using SCHEMA-RICE scoring and the RASPP algorithm.

 ## SCHEMA Tools